brianhigh/research-computing/lab/md/rescomp_lab1.md

      of standard GNU utilities, including many GNU CoreUtils, diff, find, and grep, plus software compiling tools

-So, please install RTools to U:\\RTools.
+So, please install Rtools to U:\\Rtools.
 We will use the PATH "[environment variable](https://en.wikipedia.org/wiki/Environment_variable)" to tell your computer how to find these when you try to execute them later.